vercel/next.js/examples/with-chakra-ui-typescript/README.md

 This example features how to use [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with typescript.

+Next.js and chakra-ui have built-in TypeScript declarations, so we'll get autocompletion for their modules straight away.

-We are connecting the Next.js `_app.js` with `chakra-ui`'s Theme and ColorMode containers so the pages can have app-wide dark/light mode.
+We are connecting the Next.js `_app.js` with `chakra-ui`'s Provider and theme so the pages can have app-wide dark/light mode.
 We are also creating some components which shows the usage of `chakra-ui`'s style props.

 ## Deploy your own